Vermont: Sovereignty

-On January 15, 1777, representatives of the New Hampshire Grants declared the independence of Vermont.
+On January 15, 1777, representatives of the New Hampshire Grants declared the independence of the Vermont Republic.
 For the first six months of its existence, it was called the Republic of New Connecticut.

 On June 2, 1777, a second convention of 72 delegates met and adopted the name "Vermont".
 This was on the advice of Thomas Young, a mentor of Ethan Allen.
 He advised them on how to achieve admission into the newly independent United States of America as the 14th state.
 On July 4, they completed the drafting of the first Constitution of Vermont (in effect from 1777 to 1786) at the Windsor Tavern, and adopted it on July 8.
 This was the first written constitution in North America to ban adult slavery, stating that male slaves become free at the age of 21 and females at 18.
 It provided for universal adult male suffrage and established a public school system.

 Revolutionary War

 The Battle of Bennington was fought on August 16, 1777.
 A combined American force under General John Stark, attacked the Hessian column at Hoosick, New York, just across the border from Bennington.
 It killed or captured virtually the entire Hessian detachment.
 General John Burgoyne never recovered from this loss and eventually surrendered the remainder of the 6,000-man force at Saratoga, New York, on October 17 of that year.

-The battles of Bennington and Saratoga together are recognized as the turning point in the Revolutionary War because they were the first major defeat of a British army.
+The battles of Bennington and Saratoga together are recognized as the turning point in the Revolutionary War, because they were the first major defeat of a British army.
 The anniversary of the battle is celebrated in Vermont as a legal holiday.

 The Battle of Hubbardton (July 7, 1777) was the only Revolutionary battle within the present boundaries of Vermont.
 Although the Continental forces suffered defeat, the British forces were damaged to the point that they did not pursue the Americans (retreating from Fort Ticonderoga) any further.